zuri-training/t_c_gen_team_72/README.md

 This is the **Terms Creator** cross platform app project repository handled by **Zuri-Training** and built by **Team 72** written with HTML5, CSS3/SCSS/Tailwind CSS, Bootstrap, Vanilla JavaScript and Python.
 <br />
 <br />
-This project uses the Django Templating.<br />
+This project uses Django Templating.<br />
 Our project name is termscreator, while our apps name is userauth.

 ## Project Description